-The downside is that there is only one walking trail, compared to the many that you’ll find at Plitvice.
-You won’t miss out on nature, however, as this one trail does have some beautiful scenery to pass through plus during the summer months when the trees are really blooming, you’ll notice a pleasant scent in the air.
+The downside is that there is only one walking trail, compared to the many you’ll find at Plitvice.
+However, you won’t miss out on nature as this one trail has some beautiful scenery to pass through; plus, during the summer months, when the trees are really blooming, you’ll notice a pleasant scent in the air.

 Krka National Park Entrance Fee

-Entry costs depend upon the season, and there is discounted entry for children.
+Entry costs depend upon the season, and there are discounted entry for children.

 - Adult ticket, November to February – 30 Kuna

 - Adult ticket, March to May, & October – 15 euro

 - Adult ticket, June to September – 200 Kuna

 Reasons to Avoid Krka National Park

 - You want to hike for days.
 Krka is a day-trippers paradise.
 If you want to get lost in the woods, it is not for you